Phaser (effect)

-A phaser is an electronic sound processor used to filter a signal, and it has a series of troughs in its frequency-attenutation graph.
-The position (in Hz) of the peaks and troughs are typically modulated by an internal low-frequency oscillator so that they vary over time, creating a sweeping effect.
+A phaser is an electronic sound processor used to filter a signal by creating a series of peaks and troughs in the frequency spectrum.
+The position of the peaks and troughs of the waveform being affected is typically modulated by an internal low-frequency oscillator so that they vary over time, creating a sweeping effect.

 Phasers are often used to give a "synthesized" or electronic effect to natural sounds, such as human speech.
-The voice of C-3PO from Star Wars was created by taking the actor's voice and treating it with a phaser.

 Process

 The electronic phasing effect is created by splitting an audio signal into two paths.
 One path treats the signal with an all-pass filter, which preserves the amplitude of the original signal and alters the phase.
 The amount of change in phase depends on the frequency.
 When signals from the two paths are mixed, the frequencies that are out of phase will cancel each other out, creating the phaser's characteristic notches.
 Changing the mix ratio changes the depth of the notches; the deepest notches occur when the mix ratio is 50%.

 The definition of phaser typically excludes such devices where the all-pass section is a delay line; such a device is called a flanger.
 Using a delay line creates an unlimited series of equally spaced notches and peaks.
 It is possible to cascade a delay line with another type of all-pass filter.
 This combines the unlimited number of notches from the flanger with the uneven spacing of the phaser.